Non-local computation and the black hole interior

 \section{Computation inside black holes}

-In this section, we show that computations happening inside of planar black holes can be reproduced as non-local quantum computations.
+In this section, we show that certain computations happening inside of black holes can be reproduced as non-local quantum computations.
 More precisely, computations inside of a particular subregion of the black hole, defined below, can be reproduced in the non-local form of figure \ref{fig:non-localcomputation} using a resource system with mutual information given by the black hole area.
 For concreteness we discuss planar black holes, but a similar construction works for bulk duals of CFTs with compact spatial directions (we discuss the BTZ black hole case in more detail below).
 In some special settings, the region where interactions can be reproduced as non-local computations reaches all the way to the future boundary of the spacetime, but this is not always the case.